abu333294/Steam-And-Itch-Command-Line-Tools-Guide/README.md

 App id is the number found in the url of your game.
 For example, Half Life Alyx (https://store.steampowered.com/app/546560/HalfLife_Alyx/) has an app id of 546560.

-Depot ids are found on your depot settings on steamworks: https://partner.steamgames.com/apps/depots/<app_id>
+Depot ids are found in your depot settings on steamworks: https://partner.steamgames.com/apps/depots/<app_id>

 You should have one depot_build vdf file for each depot and one overall app_build vdf file.
 I'm assuming you'll have 3 depots: Windows, Mac, and Linux.